mc2-project/cerebro-docs/source/artifact/artifact.rst

 Artifact Evaluation Guide
 **********************************

 Before running the artifact, due to the nature of the frameworks, we will assign each machine with a specific ID.
 We will 0-index the IDs (the first party is party 0).
-While the framework we use for arithmetic circuits 0-indexes party ids, the framework for boolean circuits 1-indexes party ids, which explains any potential inconsistencies with executing the scripts.
+There is a script ``run_all.sh`` provided in the instances which details every command.
+Here we provide brief explanations on how to execute the scripts.
+The key, called ``artifact_eval.pem`` to access the scripts should have already been provided.

 - Figure 6a: We provide scripts for the data points for 2, 4, 6 parties for both the quadratic and linear protocols in the LAN setting with a throughput of 2Gbit/s, for a total of 6 experiments.